kete/media_selector/README.md

 ## Dependencies

-jQuery (through a link to Google's CDN) and Sammy.js along with some Sammy.js plugins (Sammy.js and plugins are included via git submodules).
+jQuery (through a link to Google's CDN) and Sammy.js along with some Sammy.js plugins that are included in the javascripts directory.

 ## Author